September 11, 2024

 Why is Pool Shocking Necessary?

-Regular pool shocks are essential for numerous reasons:
+Regular liquid pool shock is essential for numerous reasons:

 • Kills harmful bacteria and germs: Pathogens like E. coli can live in pool water significantly when chlorine levels drop.
 Shocking the pool kills these germs.